yitaozh/yitaozh.github.io/source/_posts/Designing-Data-Intensive-Applications.md

 #### Synchronous vs ashynchronous networks

-A telephone network estabilishes a _circuit_, we say is _synchronous_ even as the data passes through several routers as it does not suffer from queing.
+A telephone network estabilishes a _circuit_, we say is _synchronous_ even as the data passes through several routers as it does not suffer from queuing.
 The maximum end-to-end latency of the network is fixed (_bounded delay_).

 A circuit is a fixed amount of reserved bandwidth which nobody else can use while the circuit is established, whereas packets of a TCP connection opportunistically use whatever network bandwidth is available.